Someone to Call My Lover: Live performances

 Jackson has performed "Someone to Call My Lover" on two of her tours.
 The song was added to the setlist of her All for You Tour, as one of the last songs on the show.
-During the performance, the singer wore a white T-shirt and jeans, while using a garland of flowers, called Lei in Hawaii.
+During the performance, the singer wore a white T-shirt and jeans, along with a lei in Hawaii.
 The February 16, 2002, final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO.
 This rendition was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.
-"Someone To Call My Lover" was also the video dedication song to Singapore for the 2011 Number Ones, Up Close and Personal tour.
-It was also performed on her 2017 State of the World Tour in place of "Island Life" at several shows, including in Cleveland on December 3, and Memphis on December 6, 2017.
+"Someone to Call My Lover" was also the video dedication song to Singapore for the 2011 Number Ones, Up Close and Personal tour.
+It was also performed on her 2017 State of the World Tour in place of "Island Life" at several shows, including in Cleveland on December 3, and Memphis on December 6.
+Jackson performed the song on the second leg of her 2023-2024 Janet Jackson: Together Again tour.